Signals intelligence in modern history: Threat from terrorism

 said in a statement, said a Narus STA 6400 was in the NSA room to which AT&T allegedly copied traffic.
 The Narus device was "known to be used particularly by government intelligence agencies because of its ability to sift through large amounts of data looking for preprogrammed targets."

 European Space Systems cooperation

-French initiatives, along with French and Russian satellite launching, have led to cooperative continental European arrangements for intelligence sensors in space.
-In contrast, the UK has reinforced cooperation under the UKUSA agreement.

 France launched Helios 1A as a military photo-reconnaissance satellite on 7 July 1995.
 The Cerise (satellite) SIGINT technology demonstrator also was launched in 1995.
 A radio propagation experiment, S80-T, was launched in 1992, as a predecessor of the ELINT experiments.
 Clementine, the second-generation ELINT technology demonstrator, was launched in 1999.

 Financial pressures in 1994-1995 caused France to seek Spanish and Italian cooperation for Hélios 1B and German contributions to Helios 2.
 Helios 2A was launched on 18 December 2004.
 Built by EADS-Astrium for the French Space Agency (CNES), it was launched into a Sun-synchronous polar orbit at an altitude of about 680 kilometers.